 In addition to other unfathomable challenges is the 135-mile Badwater Ultramarathon.
 It is run across Death Valley in the height of summer where temperatures have climbed as high as 130 degrees.
 Karnazes won it in 2004, in addition to five other top-10 finishes from 2000 to 2008.
 At the opposite end of extreme, he has run a marathon in the South Pole, with temperatures as low as -40 degrees.
 He has run across the United States from Disneyland to New York City in 75 days; 50 marathons in 50 states on 50 consecutive days; and, just this summer, 1000 miles across Australia.

 I had the opportunity to speak to this legend of ultramarathons, interviewing him on @theV1VE.
 Below is an edited excerpt of our conversation, which I hope you enjoy as much as I did.
-And for those of you running the measly 26.2 miles of the NYC Marathon in November, and logging in those long training runs now, Dean offers some words of inspiration!
+And for those of you running the measly 26.2 miles of the NYC Marathon in November, Dean has some words of inspiration!

 How did you get into the sport of ultrarunning?
 What motivated you to want to push beyond the 26.2 miles of a marathon?

 I was in a bar in San Francisco on my 30th birthday, doing what a lot of people do on their birthday, drinking with my buddies.
 At midnight I told them I was leaving.
 “What?
 Let’s have another round of tequila!”
 I told them no, I was going to run 30 miles instead.
 They looked at me and replied, “You’re not a runner, you’re drunk.”
 I said I was drunk but I was going to do it anyway.
 I walked out of the bar and took off my pants.
 I had on these comfortable silk boxers, and stumbled off into the night, knowing that Half Moon Bay was 30 miles away.
 That drunken night changed my life.